webix-hub/docs/data/desktop/vue.md

 Next, to add a Webix widget into a Vue-based app, you need to complete the steps below:

 - create a new Vue instance
 - use the tag *< webix-ui >* inside of the Vue template to define a Webix widget
-- specify an object with a Webix UI configuration inside of the *data* object of the Vue instance
+- specify an object with the Webix UI configuration inside of the *data* object of the Vue instance
-- set the name of this object in the *v-bind* directive to bind the "config" attribute to the data object that contains the UI configuration
+- bind the "config" attribute of *< webix-ui >* to the data object that contains the UI configuration via the *v-bind* directive

 Let's consider an example.
 We have a layout with two columns.
 The first column contains a Calendar view and the second one - a List view with data.
 The layout config is described in the *"ui"* object.
 So, we will bind this object to the *config* attribute of the < webix-ui > element located in the Vue template: